gvmi/gvmi.github.io/_posts/2012-11-17-I-Do-Not-Feel-Nineteen-At-All.md

 ##laptops! everywhere!

 <br>
-After an hour of the LAN party we went to watch Skyfall.
-It was crazy packed and we ended up sitting in the front, but oh well!
-I had quite a nice birthday this year despite the pouring rain.
+After an hour of the LAN party we went to watch Skyfall (it was crazy packed and we ended up sitting in the front, but oh well).
+I had a nice birthday this year despite the pouring rain!